 Kids & Teens Classes

-Now to address one of our most common questions: Many parents ask if their children can be placed in an age group that is slightly older or younger than what they really are.
-This is sometimes because the child is rather mature for their age, rather shy, or simply because their sibling is in the other age group, mom can't carve out a full four hour chunk on every Saturday, and it would be way easier if the kids could just be in the same class!
+Sometimes a child is rather mature for their age, rather shy, or simply because their sibling is in the other age group, the family can't carve out a full four hour chunk on every Saturday, and it would be way easier if the kids could just be in the same class!
 Our policy is thus: we are open to that within reason, and the parents are typically far better judges on whether it is an appropriate move or not.
 Here are a few bits of info that can help you make your decisions:

 - Being off by one year is usually fine, two years only occassionally works,